mne-tools/mne-python/doc/documentation/glossary.rst

         data into a common space for statistical analysis.
         See :ref:`ch_morph` for more details.

+    non-data types
+        All types of channels other than :term:`data channels`.
+        The set of channels considered "non-data channels" in MNE contains the following types (together with scale factors for plotting):

+        .. mne:: non-data channels list
+        - 'ecg': ECG (scaled by 1e+15 to plot in fT)
+        - 'emg': EMG (scaled by 1e+13 to plot in fT/cm)
+        - 'bio': EEG (scaled by 1e+06 to plot in µV)
+        - 'stim': Current source density (scaled by 1000 to plot in mV/m²)
+        - 'resp': sEEG (scaled by 1000 to plot in mV)
+        - 'chpi': ECoG (scaled by 1e+06 to plot in µV)
+        - 'exci': DBS (scaled by 1e+06 to plot in µV)
+        - 'ias': Oxyhemoglobin (scaled by 1e+06 to plot in µM)
+        - 'syst': Deoxyhemoglobin (scaled by 1e+06 to plot in µM)
+        - 'temperature': fNIRS (CW amplitude) (scaled by 1 to plot in V)
+        - 'gsr': fNIRS (FD AC amplitude) (scaled by 1 to plot in V)
+        - 'misc': misc (FD AC amplitude) (scaled by 1 to plot in V)
+        - 'dipole': Dipole (FD AC amplitude) (scaled by 1 to plot in V)
+        - 'ref_meg': Reference Magnetometers (FD AC amplitude) (scaled by 1 to plot in V)

     OPM
     optically pumped magnetometer
         An optically pumped magnetometer (OPM) is a type of magnetometer